castle-xyz/sync.lua/docs/tutorial_basic.md

 The `server` spawns a `Controller` when a client connects and despawns it on disconnect.

 Now if you reload and press '1' then '2' you should have the "a client connected" message be printed!
+You could launch a second instance of the game and just press '2' to connect to the first.

 ## (Optional) Connecting a different computer